moeenn/knowledgebase/Technologies/SQL/PostgreSQL.md

 - They are faster to generate
 - They are quick to index
-- They take up less space than `BIGSERIAL`
+- They take up less space than `UUID`

 In summary, use `UUID` where security / entropy matters, otherwise default to using `BIGSERIAL` sequential keys.